-Proposals must be submitted by no later than 12:00 PM (noon) on April 12, 2024.
+Proposals must be submitted by no later than 5:00 PM June 21, 2024.
 No late submissions will be considered.
 Applicants must submit their proposals electronically through the NEIWPCC website.
 Proposals received through e-mail, postal delivery, or any other delivery method will not be accepted.

-To submit your proposal, go to http://neiwpcc.org/about-us/working-with-neiwpcc/contractor-proposal-submissions/ and follow the instructions provided for uploading your file(s).
+To submit your proposal, go to http://neiwpcc/contractor-proposal-submissions/ and follow the instructions provided for uploading your file(s).
 It is highly preferred that the proposal and all supporting information are submitted as a single PDF document.
 This requires Adobe Acrobat or similar Adobe product (the free Adobe Reader does not allow the conversion of documents into PDF format), or a scanner.
 If several files are to be submitted, you will need to create an archive file (.zip, or .rar) containing all the files you wish to submit.
 The file name should be in the following format: "Healthy Tributaries_NAME OF YOUR ORGANIZATION" Once you have clicked the "submit" button, please allow adequate time for your submission to process and do not hit the back button or close your browser window.
 The process is not considered complete until you have reached the confirmation page.
 If your application was submitted successfully, you will receive an email from NEIWPCC (mail@neiwpcc.org) with the subject line "RFP Submission Confirmation" confirming receipt of your submission.
 For questions regarding submittal of proposals, contact Emily Bialowas, NEIWPCC, ebialowas@neiwpcc.org (978) 349-2531.